-- behaved in a way that has harmed, or may have harmed, a child
+- Behaved in a way that has harmed a child, or may have harmed a child;

-- possibly committed a criminal offence against children, or related to a child
+- Possibly committed a criminal offence against or related to a child;

-- behaved towards a child or children in a way that indicates s/he is unsuitable to work with children
+- Behaved towards a child or children in a way that indicates they may pose a risk of harm to children.

 - Has behaved in a way in their personal life that raises safeguarding concerns.
 These concerns do not have to directly relate to a child but could, for example, include arrest for possession of a weapon;